Musk Beetle

 (Aromia moschata)

-Emits a strong odor when scared.
+It emits a strong odor when scared.

-Shell changes color with angle of view.
+Its shell changes color with angle of view.

-TRUTH: Secretes a substance used in perfumes.
+It secretes a substance used in perfumes.

 Why This Tiny Insect Matters